Ashok Banerjee

 Ashok Banerjee is a professor of finance at Indian Institute of Management Calcutta.

+Education

 Banerjee holds an M.Com. degree from Calcutta University and a Ph.D. from Rajasthan University.
 At IIM Calcutta, he is a senior Professor in the Finance and Control group, and takes several advanced courses in Finance like Financial Accountancy, Corporate Finance, Corporate Restructuring and Behavioural Finance.
 He is also the faculty in-charge of the Finance Research and Trading Lab at IIM-C.

 Banerjee's primary research interests are in areas of Financial Time Series and Operational Risk Management.